 But now, some behaviorists like Satoshi Kanazawa are saying that what was good for the early humans – and worked for their good – can be bad for us.
 This is called the Savanna Principle.
 One of the most common examples of this Savanna Principle is the need to eat sugary and fatty foods.
-This was important for the survival of the early humans, but in today’s world it can lead to tremendous health complications, given our lifestyles.
+This was important for the survival of early humans, but in today’s world, it can lead to tremendous health complications, given our lifestyles.
 So our configuration runs counter to the ingrained traits from early humans.
 And, possibly should be adapted afresh!

 Using this principle, Kanazawa had shown how IQ was a better predictor of health than wealth.
-But in Sub-Saharan areas – which are still closer to our early ancestral lifestyles, health and wealth are closely correlated than with IQ.
+But in Sub-Saharan areas – which are still closer to our early ancestral lifestyles, health and wealth are more closely correlated than IQ.
 One who is stronger is better off.

 Highly Intelligent People are Happier Alone Unlike Normal People